Flu: Answers from Physician Michael Albert

 Albert points out that the vaccine takes around two weeks to become effective, so it’s best to get the vaccine before flu season has begun.
 “You’re better late than never, though,” he says.
 “Even as spring approaches, you can still benefit from the vaccine — especially if the flu season lasts longer than usual.
 This may be more likely to happen in the COVID-19 era, when the usual seasonal cycle of viruses has been disrupted.”

 What’s the difference between the flu and the common cold?

-The common cold and the flu are caused by different viruses.
+The common cold and the flu are caused by different viruses, Albert explains.

-Antiviral drugs are typically used to help sick people recover faster, but your doctor may prescribe them to prevent the flu in some cases —especially if you are at higher risk of complications and in close contact with people who have the flu.
+Albert notes that antiviral drugs can be used to help sick people, particularly those who are at higher risk of severe influenza, recover faster.
+Your doctor may prescribe them to prevent the flu in some cases — especially if you are at higher risk of complications and in close contact with people who have the flu.